Server data from the Official MCP Registry

 actual GLM calls.

-matcher.
+only and must be trusted by the user.
 Only Claude ships the standalone glm-code full-GLM launcher.
-Once a tool runs,

 All knobs live in .env (git-ignored).
 Location per edition: Claude